 Criminal Defense

-Springfield, MO Criminal Defense Lawyer
+Springfield Criminal Defense Lawyer

 Being accused of a crime one didn’t commit is a terrible thing to go through personally and poses grave legal consequences.
 There’s also people who make mistakes, but then have to deal with the possibility of a prosecutor looking to “throw the book at them”, so to speak.
 The accused are faced with the loss of their reputation, the marring of their record and sometimes their very freedom.
-They need a Springfield, MO criminal defense lawyer who won’t back down and who will fight on their behalf.
+They need a Springfield criminal defense attorney who won’t back down and who will fight on their behalf.

 Whether they are facing felony charges or misdemeanor offenses, defendants might feel prejudged by those around them.
 The community, neighbors–even their own family and friends–might presume the worst.
 The good news is this–the American justice system cannot.
 Our system was structured to favor defendants–but that ideal can only become reality when there is a defense attorney ready to be an aggressive advocate for their client.